Accenture/reactive-interaction-gateway/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+## Summary and context

-A clear and concise description of what the bug is.
+> A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+## How to reproduce
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Log output**
+**When I run RIG with these settings:**

+> Describe whether you use Docker or not, the environment variables you set and the config files you use.

+**..and set up clients and services like this:**

+> Describe how your clients are set up, whether they connect via SSE or WS, etc.

+**..I see the following error and/or log output:**

-Add the log output to help us determine your problem.
+> Add the log output to help us determine your problem.
 If possible, reproduce the problem after setting the environment variable `LOG_LEVEL` to `debug`.

+**..but I really expected this:**

+> A clear and concise description of what you expected to happen.

-**Versions (please complete the following information):**
+## Versions (please complete the following information):**

  - Host OS: [e.g. Ubuntu Bionic amd64]
  - Frontend [e.g. chrome, safari]
  - RIG version as shown on startup [e.g. Reactive Interaction Gateway 2.0.2 [rig@127.0.0.1, ERTS 10.2.2, OTP 21]]

-**Additional context**
-Add any other context about the problem here.